nicklalone/CIST_2500/06_Sampling_Intervals/Day1.md

 ### <a id="srs"></a>Simple Random Sample - Finite Population
 ![Simple Random Sample](/images/srs.jpg)
 So simple random sample sounds simple but...it can be nuts.
 The issue at hand is this, the basic nature of SRS is to ensure that *everyone* in the population has an *equal* probability of being selected.
-Given the infinite variance of humanity, how cna you ensure this?
+Given the infinite variance of humanity, how can you ensure this?
 Consider [the following](https://www.investopedia.com/terms/s/simple-random-sample.asp): "A sampling error can occur with a simple random sample if the sample does not end up accurately reflecting the population it is supposed to represent."

 How do you approach this in a way to ensure equitable distribution?